antmicro/topwrap/docs/source/examples.md

 make generate
 ```

-**Build and run simulation**
+**Build and run the simulation**

 ```bash
 make sim
 ```

-Expected waveform generated by the simulation is shown in `expected-waveform.svg`.
+The expected waveform generated by the simulation is shown in `expected-waveform.svg`.

 **Generate bitstream**